digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 ### 2. Emma the Energy Supplier completes the certificate

-You should first change persona by pressing the right arrow just below the `Hydrogen Innovation Initiative` logo in the top left hand side of the screen.
+You should first change persona by pressing the arrow just below the `Hydrogen Innovation Initiative` logo in the top left hand side of the screen.

 ![Drawer arrow](./drawer_arrow.png)